 Neglect of a business can also be its downfall.
 It’s important to regularly study, organize, plan, and control all activities of your business operations.
 This includes the continuing study of market research and customer data, an area that may be more prone to disregard once a business has been established.

 A successful manager is also a good leader who creates a work climate that encourages productivity.
-He or she has a skill at hiring competent people, training them, and is able to delegate.
+They have a skill at hiring competent people and training them, and they’re able to delegate.
 A good leader is also skilled at strategic thinking, able to make a vision a reality, and able to confront change, make transitions, and envision new possibilities for the future.

 4. Insufficient Capital

-It is imperative to ascertain how much money your business will require.
+It’s imperative to ascertain how much money your business will require.
 You need to know not only the costs of starting your business but the costs of staying in business.
-It is important to realize that many businesses take a year or two to get going.
-This means you will need enough funds to cover all costs until sales can eventually pay for these costs.
-This business startup calculator will help you predict how much money you’ll need to launch your business.
+It’s important to realize that many businesses take a year or two to get going.
+This means you’ll need enough funds to cover all costs until sales can eventually pay for these costs.
+This business startup calculator can help you predict how much money you’ll need to launch your business.

 5. The Wrong Location

 Your college professor was right — location is critical to the success of most local businesses.
 If your business requires walk-in traffic or a professional location to meet with clients, a good business location in the right community is essential.
 A bad location could spell disaster to even the best-managed enterprise.

 - Warehousing or equipment storage needs